Mintbase/Grants-Program/applications/native-bitcoin-vaults.md

 ## Future Plans
 ### Immediate Use
 We will immediately use the functionality for a number of DAOs, communities, and businesses that we work with and participate in.
-This is a critical feature that these teams desire before they are ready to migrate to the Polkadot ecosystem.
+This is a critical feature that these teams desire before they are ready to migrate to the Mintbase ecosystem.
 ### Greater Context
 In the greater context, we are working towards a Substrate standalone chain and/or parachain/parathread to be used by small and medium-sized businesses.